Photography viewpoint composition

 (Other) Things to photograph from a bird’s perspective (with your feet on the ground):

-If you have any questions, suggestions or wins to share about photography viewpoint composition, let us know in the comments.
+If you have any questions about point of view in photography, let us know in the comments.